guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ./detector:transfer-learn     Train detector using transfer learning
 ```

+These operations are inherited from the model configuration in the
+`gpkg.object-detect` package.
+This is an example of [code
+reuse](/docs/code-reuse/) in Guild AI.

+We can use these operation to build a trained object detect.
+We run in
-Operations are run in this order:
+this order:

-- `train` or `transfer-learn` - train a model
+- `train` or `transfer-learn` to train a model
-- `evaluate` - evaluate model performance using validation data
+- `evaluate` to evaluate model performance using validation data
-- `detect` - use a trained model to detect objects in am image
+- `detect` to use a trained model to detect objects in am image

-Before we can use the model, however, we need to add support for the
+Before we use the model, however, we must add support for the dataset
-dataset we'll train and validate with.
+used to train and validate.

 ## Add dataset support

-Before we can train our detector, we need to modify our model with
+Before we train our detector, we must modify our model with dataset
-dataset support.
-Dataset support entails two components:
+support.
+Dataset support has two components:

-- An operation that prepares the dataset for training and validation
+- Model operation that prepares the dataset for training and
+  validation

-- Information about the prepared data, including the number of
+- Information about the prepared data including dataset files and
-  classes, file patterns for train and validation examples, and human
-  readable labels for each example class
+  class labels

 Dataset support in `gpkg.object-detect` is flexible---you're free to
 provide data from any source, provided the data is prepared as TF
-Records split between files for training and validation.
+Records that are split between files for training and validation.

-For our detector, we'll implement support for preparing images with
+For our detector, we implement support for images with Pascal VOC
-Pascal VOC formatted annotations.
-As input, we need to provide two
+formatted annotations.
+As input, we need to provide two directories:
-directories:

-- Directory containing JPG, PNG, or GIF encoded images
+- Directory of JPG, PNG, or GIF images
-- Directory containing Pascal VOC XML formatted annotations
+- Directory of Pascal VOC XML formatted annotations for each image

-To add support for preparing a dataset using Pascal VOC formatted
-images, we can add
+To support this type of dataset, we add
-`gpkg.object-detect/voc-annotated-images-directory-support` to our
+*voc-annotated-images-directory-support* to our model's `extends`
-model's `extends` list.
+list.

 Modify `guild.yml` to be: